dijotmathews/dijotmathews/README.md

 <!-- Introduction -->
 <h2>:wave: Introduction</h2>

 Hi, I'm Dijo!
 I'm a software developer based in India.
-I am passionate about Python, Javascript, Linux and Tennis.
+I am passionate about Coding, Linux and Tennis.
 Nice to see you here!
 This is the home of my open-source <a href="https://github.com/dijotmathews?tab=repositories&sort=stargazers">projects</a>.

 <!-- Stats -->